BrahimJandri/Born2beroot/README.md

 Debian uses apt and Aptitude as packaging tools, while Rockey uses dnf and Selinux as security software, while Debian uses AppArmor.

 <h2>what's the difference between aptitude, apt and what's APPArmor ?</h2>
-- Apt is an advanced packaging tool that is used by the OS to install packages, and it is automatically integrated in the OS, and it have a user interface.
+- Apt is an advanced packaging tool that is used by the OS to install packages, and it is automatically integrated in the OS, and it have a user interface.  </br>
 - Aptitude is the same as apt, but it's not integrated with the OS.
 We just install it with apt.
-And aptitude has a graphical user interface.
+And aptitude has a graphical user interface. </br>
+- AppArmor is a Linux kernel security module that allows the system administrator to restrict programs' capabilities with per-program profiles.
+Profiles can allow capabilities like network access, raw socket access, and the permission to read, write, or execute files on matching paths.

 <h2></h2>